 3/4oz lime juice

-Shake or flash blend with ice and pour into vessel.
+Shake with ice and strain into coupe glass.